alissalevy/FeedDemo-iOS/README.md

     }
 ```

-+ The dictionary contains all data you need for the event including the event name. here is an example of a real event dictionary which indicates that a user is opened the Feed:
++ The dictionary contains all the data you need for the event including the event name.
+Here is an example of a real event dictionary which indicates that a user has opened the Feed:
 ```
 "Episode name" = "Best Episode";
 "Facebook page ID" = "";